Yours Faithfully: Covers

 "Koo Koo" was covered in 1998 by female R&B group N-TYCE.

 The aforementioned "I Don't Want to Lose You" is a cover of The Spinners' song from their 1975 album Pick of the Litter.

 "Fly Away" was originally recorded by her brother Michael Jackson for his seventh studio album Bad (1987).
 His version appears on the 2001 "Special Edition" and 25th anniversary editions of the album (2012).

 Reviews

-The album garnered generally favourable reviews.
+The album garnered a generally favourable review from AllMusic which said: "Rebbie has never had a terrific voice, but she has surrounded herself with talented producers who help make Yours Faithfully one of the strongest albums in her catalog."